DanielCreggOrganization/w10-lab-ai-cicd-JenniferOji/README.md

 2. Enter the following prompt.
 Be specific about the filename and requirements!
 **Prompt:**

     > Create a GitHub Actions workflow file named python-app.yml.
 It should run on push to the 'main' branch.
-It needs to install dependencies from requirements.txt, run flake8 for linting, and run tests using pytest.
+It needs to use Python 3.12, install dependencies from requirements.txt, run flake8 for linting, and run tests using `python -m pytest` to avoid import errors.
 Name the workflow 'Python CI'.

 3.  **Review the Plan:** The Agent will analyse your workspace and propose creating a new file path: `.github/workflows/python-app.yml`.